SimonBaars/Friend/omiGlass/firmware/readme.md

 arduino-cli board details -b esp32:esp32:XIAO_ESP32S3
 ```

+Some Linux notes:
+- You may have to execute above commands in `sudo` such that we can access the usb port later
+- You might need to install the `pyserial` Python library (`pip3 install pyserial`)
+- The port will look like `/dev/ttyACM0` instead of `COM5`

 ### Compile and upload

 Change COM5 to the port name from the board list output